 I’m not talking about running weekly marathons.
 Overworking your body is not a good idea.
 If you think about a car, why is it that no one wants to buy a 5-year-old car with one hundred thousand miles on the odometer?
 Because despite being relatively new, it has been driven too much.
 You can replace the tires and repaint the chassis, but you cannot change every belt, hose, and valve, and there’s a high chance that some overworked components will break down.
 On the other hand, you don’t want to leave your car parked in the garage most of the time, as this will also eventually cause it to break down.

 The same holds true for the human body.
-It’s important to exercise, but not to overexercise, because knees, hips, and joints will eventually get damaged — particularly if you continue to exercise when you feel pain.
-On the bright side, certain exercises and diet can cause the tissue to self-repair and regenerate, so the human body has built-in advantages over a car.
+It’s important to exercise, but not to overexercise because knees, hips, and joints will eventually get damaged — particularly if you continue to exercise when you feel pain.
+On the bright side, certain exercises and diets can cause the tissue to self-repair and regenerate, so the human body has built-in advantages over a car. optimal health

 Humans evolved as a species that walks, runs, climbs trees and hills, and uses a variety of muscles all the time.
 Now people use elevators and escalators instead of stairs, drive instead of walk, use dishwashers and washing machines instead of washing dishes and clothes by hand, buy food instead of growing it, and hire people to do even minor repair work around the house instead of fixing things ourselves.